vascojdb/pizero-zoneminder-cam/README.md

 * `sudo apt-get update`
 * `sudo apt-get upgrade -y`
 * `sudo rpi-update`
+6. Disable the WiFi power management by doing the following:
+* `sudo crontab -e` *(use nano as editor if asked)*
+* Add `@reboot /sbin/iwconfig wlan0 power off` to the end of the file
+* Save the file by pressing CTRL+O and then exit by pressing CTRL+X
-6. Reboot your Raspberry Pi Zero to apply changes by typing `sudo reboot`
+7. Reboot your Raspberry Pi Zero to apply changes by typing `sudo reboot`

 ### 5.3 - Assigning a static IP *(optional)* <a name="installation-staticip"></a>
 ![alt text](https://raw.githubusercontent.com/vascojdb/pizero-zoneminder-cam/master/resources/static_ip.png "Using static IP")